Class: DLinked::List

 • (Integer, nil)

-The index of the first matching element, or nil if the value is not found.
+The index of the first matching element, or ‘nil` if not found.

 def index(value)